Alfonso Rivas Preview, Player Props: Pirates vs. Royals

-The Pittsburgh Pirates, including Alfonso Rivas (.120 slugging percentage in past 10 games, including zero homers), take on starter Zack Greinke and the Kansas City Royals at Kauffman Stadium, Monday at 8:10 PM ET.
+The Pittsburgh Pirates, including Alfonso Rivas (.259 slugging percentage in past 10 games, including no homers), take on starter Angel Zerpa and the Kansas City Royals at Kauffman Stadium, Wednesday at 8:10 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Cubs.
+He collected two extra-base hits in his last appearance (2-for-4 with two doubles and an RBI) against the Royals.

 Alfonso Rivas Game Info & Props vs. the Royals